1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Are Hemorrhoids?

-Hemorrhoids are swollen veins in the anus or rectum, and there are two types:
+Hemorrhoids are the swollen pipes of the anus or the rectum and there are two types:

 Eat More Fiber